Print and Electronic Media

 CFI is continuing the fight against COVID-19.
-Below is a collection of articles that showcase CFI's efforts.
+Below is a collection of written articles that showcase CFI's efforts.

 The Minnesota Daily's Madeline Deninger writes about how Dr. Marc Jenkins and other members of CFI have been working to understand how the body develops antibodies once it has been infected with COVID-19.